Decicus/Twitch-Subscriber-Area/README.md

 - [Twitch (Kraken) API](https://github.com/justintv/Twitch-API)

 # Other notes
 - The design behind this project is based heavily around [Bootstrap](http://getbootstrap.com/), which may be an issue for those who already have an existing website with an existing design they wish to use.
-I would recommend checking out [Bootswatch](https://bootswatch.com/) if you wish to take a look at some alternative layouts, if you are not able to extract the code from this project into the current design.
+I would recommend checking out [Bootswatch](https://bootswatch.com/) in case you want to take a look at some alternative layouts, if you are not able to extract the code from this project into the current design.
+(Take a look at [Themes](#themes) for more info on how you can change the layout)
 - Connection to the Twitch API is done through a modified version of [another project](https://github.com/Decicus/Twitch-API-PHP) I have.
 - I'm aware this could be done differently and better in hundreds of ways.
-One day I hope to come back to this project and rewrite it all into more efficient and developer-friendly code as 2.0.
+One day I hope to come back to this project and rewrite it all into more efficient and developer-friendly code as a "2.0".
 Although, that may not happen anytime soon.
+- Keep in mind this is meant for users that have a domain + web hosting they wish to use.
+If not, [SubsOnly](https://subsonly.com/) may be a better alternative.

 # License
 This is licensed under [MIT License](https://github.com/Decicus/Twitch-Subscriber-Area/blob/master/LICENSE), which basically says; "Do what you want, just don't sue me if anything goes wrong."